Tour Code : EN-008

 Take a lunch break in a local restaurant.

 Then, we will stroll the historic Hippodrome Square, which was used as a meeting place for chariot races during the Byzantine period.
-Here, we will see the Serpent Column from Delphi, the Egyptian Obelisk, and the German Fountain of Wilhelm ll.
+Here, we will see the Serpent Column from Delphi, the Egyptian Obelisk, and the German Fountain of Wilhelm II.

-Overnight stay in Istanbul. ( Breakfast - Lunch )
+Overnight stay in Istanbul.
+(Breakfast)

-Overnight stay in Kuşadası or Izmir ( Breakfast - Dinner )
+Overnight stay in Kuşadası (Breakfast - Dinner)

 Overnight in Kuşadası.
 (Breakfast - Dinner)

-We will pass through the Roman Gate, admire the ancient Pamukkale Theater, and walk around the grave monuments built to honour heroes.
+Walk around the grave monuments built to honour heroes.
 Each tomb is a miniature work of art telling a different story.
 We will finish our tour here by relaxing on the travertine terraces.
+Afterwards, we will have lunch at a local restaurant.
+Then visit Laodicea.

 Overnight in a Thermal Hotel in Pamukkale (Breakfast - Dinner)